Metropolitan-Council/covid-poops/README.md

-This repository contains the code for cleaning, transforming and visualizing data from Environmental Services, whose researchers are monitoring COVID-19 prealence in the metro area by analyzing SARS CoV-2 viral RNA load in Metro Plant wastewater.
+This repository contains the code for cleaning, transforming and visualizing data from Environmental Services, whose researchers are monitoring COVID-19 prevalence in the metro area by analyzing SARS CoV-2 viral RNA load in Metro Plant wastewater.

 ## Structure